-A handful of small changes can revolutionise your remote working experience.
+A handful of small changes can revolutionise your working from home experience.
 Whether you go get yourself some productivity-boosting tools, or completely revamp the look of your study, choosing to optimise your home office is the undervalued secret to optimised remote working.

 [Note, this blog was originally published as several parts, but has been updated and brought together in the glorious format you see before you in 2019.
 Contributors are Clare Dodd, Matthew Stibbe, Toby Knott and Maddy Leslie]